kzu/kzu.github.io/_posts/2023-01-24-sponsorlink.md

 In both 3) and 4), users are offered to fix the situation with a quick link to install the app, and then sponsor the account.

+> NOTE: the actual email is *never* sent.
+It's hashed with SHA256, then Base62-encoded.
+> The only moment SponsorLink actually gets your email address, is *after* you install
+> the [SponsorLink GitHub app](https://github.com/apps/sponsorlink) and give it explicit
+> permission to do so.

 On the sponsor account side, the way it works at a high level is:

 1. One-time [provision of your account](https://github.com/devlooped/sponsorlink#-open-source-developers),